rmsrosa/booksjl-franklin-template/pages/book.md

 # {{ get_title }}

 Several configuration variables can be set in the [config.md](https://raw.githubusercontent.com/rmsrosa/booksjl-franklin-template/main/config.md) file.
-Concerning book-related variables, we have the following ones:
+Concerning general book-related variables, we have the following ones:

 * `book_title::String`: title of the book;
 * `book_subtitle::String`: subtitle of the book;